hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 shinyApp(ui = ui, server = server)
 ```

-> Note: In this lesson we are using the package `ggplot2` to make our visualizations, but plots used in Shiny can also be made in base R graphics.
+> Note: In this lesson we are using the package `ggplot2` to create our visualizations, but plots used in Shiny can also be made using the base R graphics or any other packages.

 This sample code would look like:

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Plot_demo/?showcase=0" width="800" height="600px" data-external="1"></iframe></p>

-# Interacting with plots
+## Interacting with plots

 While the above plot was interesting for being able to select various metrics to plot, it lacked an ability to interact with the actual data points on the graph.
-If we saw an outlier, how could we try to identify that outlier point.
-In the seciton below we will discuss methods that we can use to actually interact with the data points on our plots.
+For example, if we saw an outlier, how could we try to identify the specific data point.
+In the section below we will discuss methods that we can use to actually **interact with the data points on our plots**.

-## Clicking
+### Clicking

 The first way that we can interact will a plot is by clicking a point on the plot.
-The syntax for this is a bit interesting because it has a `input` buried within an `Output` function.
-Let's take a look:
+The syntax for this is a bit interesting because it has an `input` buried within an `Output` function.

 On the UI side: